mitric-lab/programming_theochem/src/00-preface/03-mdbook_usage.md

 ## How to interact with this website

-This section gives an introduction on how to interact with the lecture notes.
+This section gives an introduction to how to interact with the lecture notes.
 These are organized into *chapters*.
 Each chapter is a separate page.
 Chapters are nested into a hierarchy of sub-chapters.